Topic:

 • Soft skills, such as ability to manage people, work with others effectively and motivate colleagues

-Use these requirements in both the job ad and to drive the interview process.
-In this way, you will receive exactly the information necessary to make an informed decision.
+Use these requirements in both the job ad and to drive the interview process, ensuring that job seekers understand the expectations from the outset.
+In this way, you will receive exactly the information necessary to make an informed decision, and seamlessly integrate successful candidates into your onboarding process.

 2) Keep interview questions relevant